The objective of this policy is to inculcate healthy eating habits and good food practices in school.

 - Always implement practices that continue to produce valued outcomes.

-- Every student and staff has to follow the same food policy.
+- Every student and staff have to follow the same food policy.

 - Food policy is formulated keeping in mind the short-term and long-term health issues for the children.